 This category is for fans that run or organize non-profit/non-professional Science Fiction and Fantasy related conventions, clubs or organizations.
 This is includes literary, gaming, comic and media events.
 Note: Music events are now in their own category (see below.)

 BEST FAN RELATED WORK

-Best fan activity in the area of Science Fiction or Fantasy not encompassed by the previous three subsections in areas such as: presentations, performances, APAS, Art or fan-writing by a Canadian in the previous calendar year.
+Best fan activity in the area of Science Fiction or Fantasy not encompassed by the previous two subsections in areas such as: presentations, performances, concerts, music CD, APAS, or Art by a Canadian in the previous calendar year.
 It must be done for a related event or publication associated to the Science Fiction and Fantasy genre.
 Note: This category used to be called Best Fan Other but was renamed at the 2012 AGM.
 Note 2: This category also includes all items that used to be in the old Fan Music category.